UW-Madison Zoom Workplace - Getting Started with Zoom AI Companion

 Return to the top

-How do you enable/disable Zoom AI Companion?
+How can I enable/disable Zoom AI Companion?

 1. Log in to https://uwmadison.zoom.us